-Market - To account for the costs of operating the City's Farmers' Market.
+Market - To account for the operation of the City's Farmers' Market.

 Golf Courses - To account for the operation of the City's two 18-hole golf courses.

 Airport - To account for the operation of the City's airport including the rental of hangars and tie-down space.